 Evidence is admissible, at the sole discretion of the Dean of Graduate Studies, when it is shown to be relevant to the factual issues of the case.
-Evidence obtained by a search of a student's person or property by an authorized College administrator (such as the Dean of Graduate Studies, or a Security Officer) shall be admissible where the College official has reasonable cause to believe both that the Code of Student Conduct and Responsibility had been violated and that this particular piece of evidence of the violation was present.
+Evidence obtained by a search of a student's person or property by an authorized College administrator or official shall be admissible where the College official has reasonable cause to believe both that the Code of Student Conduct and Responsibility had been violated and that this particular piece of evidence of the violation was present.